• Skip to primary navigation

 • Preheat the oven to 350°F.

-• Grease a jumbo muffin tin with butter or use jumbo sized muffin papers.
+• Butter a jumbo muffin tin or use jumbo sized muffin papers.

-• In a large bowl whisk together the flour, baking soda, salt, ½ tbsp cinnamon, nutmeg and cloves.
+• In a large bowl, whisk together the flour, baking soda, salt, ½ tablespoon cinnamon, cloves, and nutmeg.

-• In a small bowl combine the granulated sugar with the remaining ½ tbsp cinnamon.
+• In a small bowl, combine the granulated sugar with the remaining ½ tablespoon cinnamon.

 • Bake at 350°F for 30 minutes.